thkukuk/wtmpdb/README.md

 * It's using sqlite3 as database backend.
 * Data is mainly collected via a PAM module, so that every tool can make use of it, without modifying existing packages.
 For cases where this is not possible, there is a library `libwtmpdb`.
 * The `wtmpdb last` output is as compatible as possible with the old `last` implementation, but not all options are yet supported.
 For compatibility reasons, a symlink `last` pointing to `wtmpdb` can be created.
+* There is an optional `wtmpdbd` daemon for central management of the sqlite3 database using sd-varlink for communication with `libwtmpdb`.

 **IMPORTANT** To be Y2038 safe on 32bit architectures, the binaries needs to be build with a **64bit time_t**.
 This should be the standard on 64bit architectures.

-The package constists of a library, PAM module and an application:
+The package constists of a library, PAM module, a commandline interface and an optional daemon:

 * `libwtmpdb.so.0` contains all high level functions to manage the data.
 * `pam_wtmpdb.so` stores the login and logout time of an user into the database.
 * `wtmpdb` is used to add reboot and shutdown entries and to display existing entries (like `last`).
+* `wtmpdbd` is used to manage the database in a secure way.

 By default the database will be written as `/var/lib/wtmpdb/wtmpdb.db`.